kiwano-js/kiwano/docs/basics/getting-started.md

 }
 ```

-> The `schema` function returns a builder which you can use to add members to the schema.
+> The `schema()` function returns a builder which you can use to add members to the schema.
 Almost every method returns the builder itself, enabling you to chain.
-> Note that the builder is not a GraphQL schema for use in other libraries yet, use the `build` function to generate the GraphQL schema for your configured builder.
+> Note that the builder is not a GraphQL schema for use in other libraries yet, use the `build()` method to generate the GraphQL schema for your configured builder.
-> The use of this `build` method explained later.
+> The use of this `build()` method explained later.

 > Note that we export a function which returns the schema builder instead of directly exporting the builder.
 > This is a Javascript/Typescript convention that enables us to create the schema when we want to, instead of immediately during import.

 You may have noticed the weird looking syntax `_ => _`, this is to improve readability.
 Most methods on the schema allow you to pass a configurator function.
-When you call the `object` method for example, Kiwano creates as object-type builder with the given name and return type.
+When you call the `object()` method for example, Kiwano creates as object-type builder with the given name and return type.
 This object-type builder is passed to the optional configurator function we provided, which enables you to further configure the object-type.
 You are free to give this argument any name you want, so you could also write like: `schema.query('users', 'User', field => field.list())`.